-Voters in eight states — including Massachusetts and Maine — have enacted laws to replace marijuana prohibition with sensible regulation for adults 21 and older.
+Voters in 15 states — including Massachusetts, Maine, New Jersey, and Vermont — have enacted laws to replace marijuana prohibition with sensible regulation for adults 21 and older.
 We’ve had several years to see how regulating marijuana like alcohol is working.
 Colorado and Washington — which were the first two states to regulate marijuana, in 2012 — have generated hundreds of millions of dollars in revenue and created tens of thousands of jobs.
 And, as a report from the Cato Institute noted, “The absence of significant adverse consequences [from these laws] is especially striking given the sometimes dire predictions made by legalization opponents.”

 According to Gov. Jay Inslee and Attorney General Bob Ferguson of Washington state: